wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/05-deploy-communication-compliance.md

 * **User level**: Policies at this level apply to an individual Teams user or may be applied to all Teams users in your organization.
 These policies cover messages that these users may send in 1:1 or group chats.
 Chat communications for the users are automatically monitored across all Microsoft Teams where the users are a member.

-* **Teams level**: Policies at this level apply to a Microsoft Team channel.
+* **Teams level**: Policies at this level apply to a Microsoft Teams channel.
 These policies cover messages sent in the Teams channel only.

-You must navigate to **Microsoft 365 compliance center** > **Communication compliance** to create policies.
+You must navigate to **Microsoft Purview compliance portal** > **Communication compliance** to create policies.
 You can choose from the following policy templates:

-* **Offensive or threatening language**: Use this template to quickly create a policy that uses built-in classifiers to automatically detect content that may be considered abusive or offensive.
+* **Detect inappropriate text**: Use this template to quickly create a policy that uses built-in classifiers to automatically detect text in messages that may be considered inappropriate, abusive, or offensive.

+* **Detect inappropriate images**: Use this template to quickly create a policy that uses built-in classifiers to automatically detect content that contains adult and racy images that may be considered as inappropriate in your organization.

-* **Sensitive information**: Use this template to quickly create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.
+* **Monitor for sensitive info**: Use this template to quickly create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.

-* **Regulatory compliance**: Use this template to quickly create a policy to scan communications for references to standard financial terms associated with regulatory standards.
+* **Monitor for regulatory compliance**: se this template to quickly create a policy to scan communications for references to standard financial terms associated with regulatory standards.

-* **Conflict of interest**: Use this template to quickly create a policy to monitor communications between two groups or two users to help avoid conflicts of interest.
+* **Monitor for conflict of interest**: Use this template to quickly create a policy to detect communications between two groups or two users to help avoid conflicts of interest.

-* **Custom policy**: Use this template to configure specific communication channels, individual detection conditions, and the amount of content to monitor and review in your organization.
+* **Custom policy**: Use this template to configure specific communication channels, individual detection conditions, and the amount of content to detect and review in your organization.

 ### Investigate

 You look deeper into the issues detected as matching your communication compliance policies.
 The actions include:

 * **Alerts**: When a message matches a policy condition, an alert is automatically generated.
-For each alert, you can see the status, the severity, the time detected, and if an Advanced eDiscovery case is assigned and its status.
+For each alert, you can see the status, the severity, the time detected, and if an eDiscovery (Premium) case is assigned and its status.
 New alerts are displayed on the communication compliance home page and the **Alerts** page and are listed in order of severity.

 * **Issue management**: For each alert, you can take investigative actions to help remediate the issue detected in the message.